 Known for their massive heads and powerful jaws, loggerhead sea turtles are among the largest of all hard-shelled turtles.

-These turtles have reddish-brown, heart-shaped shells and use their front flippers for swimming through the water while using their hind flippers for balance and maneuvering.
-Typically, their weight is around 113 kilograms or 250 pounds, and they are about 3 feet or 0.9 meters long.
+These turtles have reddish-brown, heart-shaped shells.
+They use their front flippers to swim through the water while using their hind flippers for balance and maneuvering.
+They weigh around 113 kilograms or 250 pounds and are about 3 feet or 0.9 meters long.

 Crucial Roles Of Sea Turtles In Ocean And Beach Ecosystems

-The Impressive Size And Unique Features Of Leatherback Turtles
+Impressive Size and Unique Features of Leatherback Turtles

 Hawksbill sea turtles have a unique physical feature: their long, narrow beak.
 Compared to other species of sea turtles, hawksbills are not as large, reaching up to 45 inches or 3.75 feet in length and weighing around 145 pounds or 65.77 kilograms.
 When young, they have heart-shaped shells that elongate as they mature.